Bayesian Persuasion with State-Dependent Quadratic Cost Measures: Main Result

-Although the equivalent problems \eqref{eq:primal} and \eqref{eq:dual} are linear optimization problems over convex constraint sets, they are difficult to solve numerically since the cones of completely positive and copositive matrices are not tractable if $n>4$.
-However, for $n>4$, we can approximate the solution with any desired error rate at the expense of computational complexity by using existing computational tools developed in the optimization community over the course of time, e.g., \cite{ref:Parillo00, ref:deKlerk02, ref:Bundfuss09, ref:Yildirim12, ref:Yildirim17, ref:Bostanabad18}.
-Furthermore, each new development in this active research area (due to its broad applications) will bring in new computational tools and insights to address the problem.
-Indeed, as remarked below, the signaling framework could also bring in new insights to copositive programs.
+{\cb Based on the equivalence results provided above, we can adopt existing computational tools that have been developed for copositive programming in the optimization community, e.g., \cite{ref:Parillo00, ref:deKlerk02, ref:Bundfuss09, ref:Yildirim12, ref:Yildirim17, ref:Bostanabad18}.} Furthermore, each new development in this active research area (due to its broad applications) will bring in new computational tools and insights to address the optimal signaling problem.

-\begin{remark} In general, optimization over completely positive matrices is a reformulation of some nonconvex quadratic program and correspondingly factorization of its solution is of main interest in order to identify the corresponding optimal minimizer for the original problem.
-However factorization of a given completely positive matrix is also challenging.
-However, the knowledge of its CP-rank can play an important role in the computational approaches for factorization, e.g., as in \cite{ref:Groetzner19}.
-However, in \cite{ref:Berman15}, the authors have posted the computation of the CP-rank of a given matrix as one of the open problems in the theory of completely positive matrices.
-There exists known upper bounds on CP-rank of a matrix, e.g., see \cite[Theorem 4.1]{ref:Bomze15}, and in \cite{ref:Groetzner19}, the authors have exploited these bounds to factorize a given completely positive matrix.

-On the other hand, given a solution of the primal problem $\Xi_* = B_*^{}B_*'$, where $B_*\in\universe{R}_+^{n\times k}$, we can set the size of the signaling space for the corresponding optimal signaling strategy as $k$.
-The revelation principle, however, yields that we can set the size of the signal space as $k = n$ without loss of generality, as shown in Proposition 4 of the web appendix of \cite{ref:Kamenica11}.
-This yields that in the primal problem \eqref{eq:primal}, there always exists a solution whose CP-rank is less than or equal to $n$.
-Its generalization to the general class of copositive programs could be an interesting future research direction since this could lead to new computational tools that search for a solution over a substantially smaller space.
-Note that the known bounds on CP-rank are polynomial in $n$. \end{remark}